joeatbayes/file2consul/README.md

    other named parameters are treated in interpolated values Most common error is forgetting - as prefix for named parms
 ```
-  -cache=optional - Name of a file the system will save the full set of key, values after special processing  to.
-This file is used to compare key/values from the last run so it can send only values  that have changed to consul.

- -runPull optional if present and set to "true" and when the source path is a directory the the system will run a git pull in that directory to fetch most recent copy of the config settings.
+* TODO: -runPull optional if present and set to "true" and when the source path is a directory the the system will run a git pull in that directory to fetch most recent copy of the config settings.

 ### Simple Operation of Dumb version without Inheritance